der1598c/Flask_im2txt_inference/README.md

-# Overview
+# Overview :
-  - Build and execute Docker containers to set up Flask web-service
+  - Build and execute Docker containers to set up Flask web-service.
-  - The Service will receive the image (via POST) and perform the analysis of the image behavior (via Google's [im2txt][tensorflow/models] open source project)
+  - The Service will receive the image (via POST) and perform the analysis of the image behavior (via Google's [im2txt][tensorflow/models] open source project).
+  - Just three steps.

 # Environment requirements :
   - Install [Docker][Docker-officeSite] on your PC(macOS, Windows, linux)